mshockwave/portfolio/content/blog/llvm-machine-scheduler-2.md

 ##### Critical Max pressure
 The next register pressure related heuristic compares the new register pressure (i.e. `NewP`) with the maximal pressure we have seen so far in a specific pressure set.
 To be more specific, this is the maximal pressure from _both_ the top and bottom `SchedBoundary` that are going on at this moment, so critical max pressure -- as it's called in Machine Scheduler -- is truely the maximal pressure of the entire scheduling region at the time.

 The value we're interested in here, similar to excess pressure, is the difference between `NewP` and critical max pressure.
-But unlike excess pressure where the pressure difference can be nagative -- namely, decreasing the pressure -- we only consider the difference when `NewP` is larger than critical max pressure.
+But unlike excess pressure where the pressure difference can be negative -- namely, decreasing the pressure -- we only consider the difference when `NewP` is larger than critical max pressure.

 ##### Current Max pressure
 As confusing as the naming can go, _current_ max pressure represents the maximal pressure of a pressure set in the **original**, unscheduled program.
 Seriously, people should just call it "original max pressure".
 Aside from that, we also take the difference between `NewP` and current max pressure, if the former is larger than the latter.

 These are the three metrics `tryCandidate` really cares about when it comes to the per-instruction register pressure impact.
-The execess pressure is always used before other two, as it represents the before v.s. after pressure of a specific pressure set, which is much more meaningful in most cases.
+The execess pressure is always used before other two, as it represents the before vs. after pressure of a specific pressure set, which is much more meaningful in most cases.

-Before wrapping up this part, I would like to dive a little more into the technical details and breakdown the meanings of some key data structures -- most of them were already covered in the previous passages -- that have even _more_ confusing names than "current max pressure" v.s. "critical max pressure" in this part of the Machine Scheduler 🙃:
+Before wrapping up this part, I would like to dive a little more into the technical details and breakdown the meanings of some key data structures -- most of them were already covered in the previous passages -- that have even _more_ confusing names than "current max pressure" vs. "critical max pressure" in this part of the Machine Scheduler 🙃:

 |     Class Name     |                                                                                  Description                                                                                 |
 |:------------------:|:----------------------------------------------------------------------------------------------------------------------------------------------------------------------------:|